 Toggles/Switches: A sound indicating "on" vs. "off" state change.

-Form Submission: A positive "chime" for success, a more dissonant or muted "thud" for an error (along with visual error messages).
+Form Submission: A positive "chime" for success, a muted "thud" for an error (with visual messages).

-Drag and Drop: A sound for "picking up" an item and another for "dropping" it, especially if it successfully lands in a target zone.
+Drag and Drop: A sound for "picking up" and "dropping" an item.

 Considerations: